KIRTISHD/number-game-app/README.md

 This is a memory game to see how many digit numbers you can remember.

+Your can play the game at - `https://number-game-app.herokuapp.com/`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

 ## Development server